History

 2020

-The year was characterised by the covid-19 pandemic and major changes.
-The University took great social responsibility to ease the effects on the labour market through specially adapted courses for professionals.
-Among the delights during the year were that a record number of people applied for the University’s programmes and courses, 32 percent more than the year before.
-Two new education programmes started: Social Work Programme and Master of Engineering in Mechanical Engineering, Sustainable Design.
-A new regional innovation centre for information-driven care, Leap for Life, was established.
-A new honorary doctor in Innovation Sciences was appointed.
+The year was characterised by the covid-19 pandemic and major changes appear.
+The University takes great social responsibility to ease the effects on the labour market through specially adapted courses for professionals and the ESF project Kompa Halland.
+Among the highlights during the year is the record breaking number of people applying to the University’s programmes and courses, 32 percent more than the year before.
+Two new education programmes are started: Social Work Programme and Master of Engineering in Mechanical Engineering, Sustainable Design and Innovation.
+A new regional innovation centre for information-driven care, Leap for Life, is established.
+A new honorary doctor in Innovation Sciences is appointed.
 The School of Business, Engineering and Science changed its name to the School of Business, Innovation and Sustainability and moved into completely renovated new S building.

 2019